How to Watch This Year’s Oscar-Nominated Films Online

 This morning, J.J.
 Abrams, Alfonso Cuarón, Chris Pine, and Academy President Cheryl Boone Isaacs gathered onscreen to tell us which of this year’s movies and actors are worth our time.
 The list included high praise for offbeat dramas like Birdman and The Grand Budapest Hotel, as well as snubs for historical dramas like Selma and The Jennifer Aniston Story.

 My job, dear reader, is not to judge these films, but to tell you how you can best stream them from the comfort of your home with a bottle of pinot noir.
 Below, a complete guide to watching all the nominated movies and short films online.

-Using technical analysis of the charts of those stocks, and, when appropriate, recent actions and grades from TheStreet's Quant Ratings, we zero in on five names.
+Using technical analysis of the charts of those stocks, and, when appropriate, recent actions and grades from TheStreet's Quant Ratings, we zero in on three names.
 While we will not be weighing in with fundamental analysis, we hope this piece will give investors interested in stocks on the way down a good starting point to do further homework on the names.
-Nu Skin Enterprises Inc. recently was downgraded to Hold with a C+ rating by TheStreet's Quant Ratings.
+Warner Bros.
+Discovery Inc. recently was downgraded to Sell with a D rating by TheStreet's Quant Ratings.

 America's tech giants are taking a modern-day crash course in India's ancient caste system, with Apple emerging as an early leader in policies to rid Silicon Valley of a rigid hierarchy that's segregated Indians for generations.
 Apple, the world's biggest listed company, updated its general employee conduct policy about two years ago to explicitly prohibit discrimination on the basis of caste, which it added alongside existing categories such as race, religion, gender, age and ancestry.
 The inclusion of the new category, which hasn't been previously reported, goes beyond U.S. discrimination laws, which do not explicitly ban casteism.